ecadlabs/taquito/docs/global_constant.md

 await op.confirmation();

-const hash = op.globalAddress; // expr...
+const hash = op.globalConstantHash; // expr...
 ```

-The registered expression can be replaced by its corresponding hash in the contract code as follow:
+The registered expression can be replaced by its corresponding hash in the contract code as follows:

 <Tabs
 defaultValue="withConst"